Art of Soulmaking for The Incarcerated

 About the Book

 What if our prisons became monasteries?
 Some have.
-This is the plan that allowed more than 20,000 incarcerated individuals to rebuild intimacy with their lives.
+This is the plan that allowed more than 200,000 incarcerated individuals to reclaim their souls.

 The Art of Soulmaking for the Incarcerated offers a series of lessons and practices to help those in prison access their inner voice, or soul, and develop a deeper connection with themselves and the world around them.
 Participants often use the sometimes harsh conditions of prison as material for that awakening.
-The program is structured around weekly practices and exercises, with the aim of fostering a commitment to growing one’s soul and living a more fulfilling and flourishing life in prison.
-As of April 2023, more than 20,000 incarcerated individuals have engaged in The Art of Soulmaking.
+The program is structured around practices, readings, and questions for integration, with the aim of fostering a commitment to growing one’s soul and living a more fulfilling and flourishing life in prison.
+As of October 2025, more than 200,000 incarcerated individuals have engaged The Art of Soulmaking.

 About the Authors